OUTRUN CANINES

 Elbow Dysplasia (ED): Similar to HD, same environmental causes can make this disease cause more pain to the affected dog.
 OFA grades elbows on a pass/fail.
 One or both elbows may be affected.
 Animals with elbow dysplasia should not be used for breeding.
 Some breeders do not check for elbow dysplasia.
 When x-ray films are taken at the same time the hip x-ray is taken, it costs the breeder very little more, the cost of the film, and the cost of the OFA report.

-“Collie Eye" (CEA): Choroidal Hypoplasia is an abnormal development of a layer of the retina.
+“Collie Eye" Anomaly (CEA): Choroidal Hypoplasia is an abnormal development of a layer of the retina.
 The retina is the part of the eye that “translates” sight to the optic nerve.
 Luckily, this disease has a simple DNA blood test.
 Breeders can use the results to choose mates for their dogs/bitches that will never product a puppy that will have CEA.

 All breeding stock should have a yearly CERF exam.
 CERF stands for the Canine Eye Registration Foundation.
 A board certified canine ophthalmologist checks the eyes of each dog for signs of disease.
 Dogs that pass are issued a certificate valid for one year.
-The exam can only tell an owner if the dog has a disease present, not it the dog has genes that can cause disease in its offspring.
-For diseases that do NOT have DNA tests, this is the test breeders can use to decrease diseases in the breed
+The exam can only tell an owner if the dog has a disease present, not if the dog has genes that can cause disease in its offspring.
+For diseases that do NOT have DNA tests, this is the test breeders can use to decrease diseases in the breed.

 Multi-Drug Resistance Gene: This DNA test is for breeders and owners alike.
 The gene is responsible for a protein (P-glycoprotein) that pumps toxins and certain drugs out of the brain.
 If the toxins or drugs are not removed, the dog’s nervous system becomes overloaded and could result in death.
 Drugs include some chemotherapy, some anesthetic, and some antiparasitic agents.
 The test results should be placed in the dog’s file at the veterinarian’s office so the vet can make the proper drug choices in treating the dog.
 A dog testing normal/normal does not have the mutation and can handle drugs at the proper dosing.
 Dogs testing normal/mutant or mutant/normal have one copy of the mutation, and can have problems from slight to severe with the “problem” drugs.
 Dogs testing mutant/mutant will have the greatest reaction to the drugs.